smaht-dac/pipelines-docs/docs/pipelines/alignment_paired_end_illumina.md

 ## Integrity Check

-To confirm the integrity of the alignment BAM file, in-house Python code checks for the presence of the 28-byte empty block representing the EOF marker in SAM format.
+To confirm the integrity of the alignment BAM file, in-house Python code checks for the presence of the 28-byte empty block representing the EOF marker in BAM format.

 ## Implementation with Sentieon